Depart-de-Sentier/brightcon-2023-talks/sessions/SQL_schema/README.md

 1. Play around with the app
 2. Go through the Jupyter notebooks.

-Think about the following questions: Is the workflow intuitive?
-Does it work for you, any errors?
-How can this workflow be integrated in your or your teams project routine.
+Open the forms: https://forms.gle/xm9BPv3SmUjfkTiC9 which gives you some guiding feedback questions.

-You can find the two notebooks in this repository:
+You can find the two notebooks in this repository
-1. Install `bw2extdb` (see instructions on https://github.com/Blowgren/bw2extdb/tree/main
+1. Install `bw2extdb` (see instructions on https://github.com/Blowgren/bw2extdb/tree/main)
 2. Go through the `export_routine.ipynb` notebook in this directory
 3. Go through the `import_routine.ipynb` notebook in this directory